 Your employees may be working at home temporarily.
 Some of them may be working from home for the long term.
-Either way, it’s important for them to have an environment that makes them productive and happy with their job.
+Either way, it’s important for them to have a workday environment that makes them productive and content with their job.

-There are a number of technology and non-tech components that are key to maximizing productivity and job satisfaction.
+There are several technological and non-tech essentials for the home office that are key to maximizing productivity and job satisfaction.

 Different Roles, Different Needs

-The types of technologies, furniture and accessories your employees should have in their home office depends upon their role within your organization.
+The types of technologies, furniture, accessories, and other items your employees should have in their home office depend upon their role within your organization.

 For your salespeople, camera and lighting may be among the most important factors to get right—as salespeople spend a lot of time in online meetings (or at least they should).
 They may be using a video outreach & engagement tool like Vidyard, HippoVideo or Wistia Soapbox to support the sales process that you have designed.